 Their sheer dimension and immense capacity have this humbling effect on anyone that would come across this structure.
 It's literally like standing in front of a calm, reassuring giant staring at you in all its glory.
 And it goes without saying, dams are one of the most intricately designed structures in the world.

+And so, without further ado, here are but some of the world's most interesting dams.
 Here, you will discover some of the largest and groundbreaking dams around the globe, which have become producers of sustainable energy.

-1. Contra Dam (Switzerland)
+1. Contra Dam in Switzerland was in GoldenEye!

-First on the list of fascinating dams would have to be the Contra Dam or most commonly known as the Verzasca Dam in Ticino, Switzerland.
+First on our list of fascinating dams would have to be the Contra Dam or most commonly known as the Verzasca Dam in Ticino, Switzerland.
 It is perhaps most famous for its 1995 epic appearance in the opening scene of the James Bond movie GoldenEye.

 Lago di Vogorno is a reservoir that was created and now impounded by the dam when it was constructed between 1961-1965.
 This reservoir has a maximum capacity of 105,000,000 cubic meters of water and a surface area of 400 acres.